slakkenhuis/stilish/PROPOSAL.md

         it should snap out of control as well.
 Conversely, hovering an unmanaged window over a managed window for some time might snap it into the tiling tree.

+    -   When a window is dragged to the edge of a screen and released, it should snap into position in a sensible way.